Signage and furniture

 Students living in residence halls received their kits when they moved in.
 Regional campuses have also received thousands of kits for students, faculty and staff.

 For faculty and staff, kits are available for ordering by departments, offices and units through the eStores program.
 Additional information has been provided by the Office of Business and Finance.

 Cleaning schedules and supplies

-At least twice a day during spring semester, the university is cleaning bathrooms and disinfecting high touch-point areas, including door handles, faucets, handrails and other commonly touched surfaces in high-traffic areas.
+The university is cleaning restrooms and disinfecting high touch-point areas at least once a day, including door handles, faucets, handrails and other commonly touched surfaces in high-traffic areas.

 Cleaning supplies will be provided for individuals by their college or unit to complete the below protocols:

 - Individual offices: Individuals will continue to be responsible for cleaning and disinfecting their own workstations.
 Employees will empty their own office desk-side trash and recycling bins into centrally located containers in order to limit foot traffic.